awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 Unit: Count

 **ThrottledCalls**
-The number of voice calls that were throttled by the Amazon Connect service because the rate of calls per second \(Callrate\) exceeded the configured limit for the instance\.
+The number of voice calls that were rejected because the rate of calls per second exceeded the maximum supported limit\.
+To increase the supported rate of calls, request an increase in the service limit for concurrent active calls per instance\.
 Unit: Count

 **ToInstancePacketLossRate**